speeduino/wiki.js/decoders/Yamaha_VMax.md

 ## Yamaha VMax 1990+ pattern
 ### Overview

-The Yamaha Vmax is a V4 engine with 70 degrees between the cylinder head.
+The Yamaha Vmax is a V4 engine with 70 degrees between the cylinder heads.
 This makes it an oddfire engine since combustion is not always after the same number of degrees.
 The picture below shows the ignition pattern for this engine:
 ![vmax.png](/img/decoders/vmax.png){.align-center}

 As can be seen, combustion occurs after 180, 250, 180 and 110 degrees.